-Her work has been theatrically released in Europe, Asia, and the United States, receiving critical acclaim.
+Her work has been theatrically released to critical acclaim in Europe, Asia and the United States.
 According to Variety, "Kim's highly sensitive camera turns the film into a chamber-piece hushed eroticism and surprising narrative grip."
 Le Figaro said, "Kim is a fearless feminist who conceals an extreme sensitivity."
+In 2018, The Hollywood Reporter selected Kim as one of “5 South Korean Talents to Watch” noting Kim’s pioneering efforts in Asian cinema.

 Invisible Light (2003), hailed by the Los Angeles Times as a "deeply introspective and accomplished art film," was selected by Film Comment as one of the 10 best films of 2003.